SHACHAR KARIV

 73(1), pp. 76-90.
 [Appendix I] [Appendix II] [Appendix III]

-of dynamic games in networks.
-In each period, the subjects simultaneously
+investigation of dynamic games in networks.
+In each period, the subjects

-choose whether or not to make an irreversible contribution to the provision of
+simultaneously choose whether or not to make an irreversible contribution to

-an indivisible public good.
-Subjects observe the past actions of other subjects
+the provision of an indivisible public good.
+Subjects observe the past actions

-actions of other subjects in the same network, which is typically an obstacle
+other subjects in the same network, which is typically an obstacle to the attainment

-to the attainment of an efficient outcome.
-For all networks, the game has a
+of an efficient outcome.
+For all networks, the game has a large set of

-network architecture makes certain strategies salient and this in turn
+architecture makes certain strategies salient and this in turn facilitates

-facilitates coordination on efficient outcomes.
-In particular, asymmetries in
+coordination on efficient outcomes.
+In particular, asymmetries in the network

-the network architecture encourage two salient behaviors, strategic delay and
+architecture encourage two salient behaviors, strategic delay and strategic

-strategic commitment.
-By contrast, we find that symmetries in the network
+commitment.
+By contrast, we find that symmetries in the network architecture

 -